Maneren/gomoku-rust/README.md

 - time - time limit for searching in milliseconds
 - file - path to file with position to evaluate

-Evaluates single positions and returns the best move.
+Evaluates the position and prints the best move + the board and some stats.

 Input file example: